Dharma Refuge

 Do I have to be a Buddhist?

 Our community has found great benefit in studying the Buddha's wisdom and in actively working with our own minds and hearts to experiment with what we've learned, applying it in life to see if it brings greater ease, happiness, and perhaps even freedom.
-Many have found this wisdom to be compatible with their own faith tradition or with no faith tradition.
-What's offered and discovered within this path of awakening wisdom is a method to train the heart and mind in order to deepen and awaken an inner wealth - one we've always sensed as available and perhaps not fully accessible.
+Many have found this wisdom to be compatible with their own faith traditions or with no faith tradition.
+What's offered and discovered within this path of awakening wisdom is a method to train the heart and mind in order to deepen and awaken an inner wealth - one we've always sensed as available but perhaps not always fully accessible.
 We invite you to "come as you are" with curiosity, discernment, and openness, to see what might be possible for you.

 How do I prepare for practice?